pulumi/pulumi-hugo/themes/default/content/challenge/holiday-shopping.md

 pulumi stack init dev
 ```

 You will also need to export your AWS and MongoDB Cloud credentials and your AWS region (e.g., us-west-2).
 To access your MongoDB Cloud credentials, go to the __Organization Access Manager__ panel and the __API Keys__ tab.
+If you don't have any API keys, please click Create API Key and select _Organization Project Creator_ under Organization Permissions.

 ```shell
 export AWS_ACCESS_KEY_ID=<YOUR_ACCESS_KEY_ID>